MBA Salary Guide: Starting Salaries & Highest Paying MBA Concentrations

 Average MBA Salary by Concentration

-Obtaining a master’s degree in business administration (MBA) is a major decision.
+Obtaining a master’s degree in business administration (MBA) is a significant decision.
 Along the path of completing an MBA—beginning with the application process and ending at graduation—students must make many small decisions that will determine the course of their lives.
-These decisions not only include selecting a business school and type of program but also encompass other choices, such as whether to study abroad, choosing an internship, and picking where they want to work and live after graduation.
+These decisions include selecting a business school and type of program and other choices, such as whether to study abroad, choose an internship, and pick where they want to work and live after graduation.

-Perhaps the highest priority before tackling that list of decisions involves choosing a field in which to focus, known as a concentration or specialization.
-The concentration a student selects is possibly the second most important commitment a student can make next to enrolling in graduate management education itself.
+The highest priority before tackling that list of decisions involves choosing a field to focus on, known as a concentration or specialization.
+The concentration a student selects is the second most important commitment a student can make next to enrolling in graduate management education itself.

-However, before covering the salary values of different concentrations, it is worthwhile to understand some ways the benefits of concentrations translate into those salaries.
+However, before covering the salary values of different concentrations, it is worthwhile to understand how the benefits of concentrations translate into those salaries.

 The Benefits of MBA Concentrations

 Many experts agree that MBA graduates with a concentration have substantial competitive advantages over those without one during recruitment.
-Raghu Sundaram, the vice dean of MBA programs at New York University’s Stern School of Business, told the U.S. News and World Report that, “Having a specialization will not get you the job, but it certainly will make it a lot easier to get the interview.
-It opens the door and that’s the reason why students are so fond of specializations.”
+For example, Raghu Sundaram, who served as Dean of NYU Stern from January 1, 2018, through June 30, 2024, and as Vice Dean for MBA Programs and Online Learning from January 1, 2016, to December 31, 2017, told the U.S. News and World Report: “Having a specialization will not get you the job, but it certainly will make it a lot easier to get the interview.
+It opens the door, which is why students are so fond of specializations.”

 Furthermore, some concentrations lead to higher-paying jobs.
-There is a dramatically wide range in the earning potential corresponding to different concentrations, and MBA aspirants would be wise to familiarize themselves with these earning potentials before selecting target schools.
+As a result, there is a dramatically wide range of earning potential corresponding to different concentrations.
+MBA aspirants would be wise to familiarize themselves with these earning potentials before selecting target schools.

-Better-paying MBA concentrations align with sectors with higher salaries, according to Phil Miller, the assistant dean of MBA programs at the Carlson School of Management at the University of Minnesota: “Students who specialize in finance and go into banking earn a disproportionate amount of higher salaries.”
+According to Phil Miller, the assistant dean of MBA programs at the Carlson School of Management at the University of Minnesota, better-paying MBA concentrations align with sectors with higher salaries: “Students who specialize in finance and go into banking earn a disproportionate amount of higher salaries.”

 He also advised students to look at where previous students of a program land in the following three years after graduation.
-This will help them gain a better understanding of what each specialization yields for graduates.
+This will help them better understand what each specialization yields for graduates.

 To wisely select a concentration, most MBA aspirants first want to know which concentrations offer the highest pay.
 The website PayScale, which provides compensation data focusing on salary and benefits, has reported the average salary associated with MBA program concentrations for the last several years.